MarteXcoin-documentation/Documentation/wallets/android/installation.rst

 Google Play
 -----------

-The easiest way to install the Dash Wallet for Android is from the Google Play Store.
+The easiest way to install the MarteX Wallet for Android is from the Google Play Store.

 .. image:: images/google-play-badge.png